purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 `echo` and `pub`, which help in manually receiving and sending messages.
 This is espcially helpful for testing or when running nodes independently.
-- [rosnode](http://wiki.ros.org/rosnode): This is another useful command-line tool for debugging nodes, except it deals with specific nodes.
+- [rosnode](http://wiki.ros.org/rosnode): This is another useful command-line tool for debugging nodes.
 You can use `info` to print out various information about a given node.
 - [Python Specific Debugger (PDB)](https://docs.python.org/3/library/pdb.html):
-This a tool built to help debug python applications.
+This is a tool built to help debug python applications.
 It was used heavily in making the `snakesim` package.

 ## Additional Resources and Getting Help